Find yourself attracted to a multi specialist training contract alongside “a bunch of law geeks”? May the force be Slaughters

 Vacation scheme

 Slaughter and May starts receiving applications for its summer work experience schemes in autumn, and it's worth getting in there early as the firm schedules interviews on a rolling basis.
-The summer schemes are aimed at penultimate-year law and non-law students.
+The summer schemes are aimed at penultimate-year law and non-law students, as well as first year students on a two-year accelerated law degree.

-The interview takes place virtually with a partner and an associate, and includes a discussion about a topical article.
+The interview takes place virtually with a partner and an associate, and includes a discussion about a current affairs article.

 Summer work experience students have the option of interviewing for a training contract during the last week of their placement.
 The firm informs us they aren't given special treatment over direct applicants, however, and are also required to do the written exercise direct applicants do as part of their interview process (see below).

-The firm also runs a week-long spring scheme for first-year law students and second year law students on a four-year degree students, three spring open days for law and non-law students in their first year or second year of a four-year degree, and a two-day winter workshop in December for non-law finalists and graduates.
+The firm also runs a spring scheme for first-year law students and second year law students on a four-year degree, three spring open days for law and non-law students in their first year or second year of a four-year degree, and two virtual insight afternoons for final year students and graduates.-

 There are usually around 25 students on each of the work experience schemes.
 All students sit in a single department for the duration of their visit, and take part in various workshops and case studies.